-Most of the approaches to learn models of dynamical processes are based on a hierarchical search.
-Nevertheless, there is an inherent drawback with the hierarchical learning of models: the searches of the numerical parameters best suited for the structures being produced by GP are, themselves, multi modal problems [1].
+There is an inherent drawback with the hierarchical learning: the searches of the numerical parameters best suited for the structures being produced by GP are, themselves, multi modal problems [1].
 Therefore, deterministic methods fall frequently into local minimum points and, as a consequence of this, a good structure can be assigned a low score in the search process.
 Despite this problem, hierarchical approaches are able to find good models because GP can produce several times the same structure with different initial values for the numerical parameters.
 Thus, the deterministic algorithm will eventually find the global minimum.
 But under this context the GP is not only being used to search different structures but also to search different numerical starting points, a problem in which GP is known not to perform too well.